-- Where relevant, continue to repay, or arrange to repay, former debts owed to FACS.
+- Where relevant, continue to repay or arrange to repay, former debts owed to DCJ.
 Outstanding debts from former tenancies will form part of a new tenancy agreement.
 Failure to repay or continue repaying former debts can jeopardise a new tenancy.

-- Complete documents related to starting the tenancy, for example, an application for rent subsidy.
+- Complete documents related to starting the tenancy, for example, an application for a rent subsidy.

 - Pay two weeks rent and water charges in advance using the payment methods available, see the Tenancy Charges Policy.